HCIILAB/SCUT-HEAD-Dataset-Release/README.md

 Please consider to cite our paper Dezhi Peng, Zikai Sun, Zirong Chen, Zirui Cai, Lele Xie, Lianwen Jin, “Detecting Heads using Feature Refine Net and Cascaded Multi-scale Architecture” when you use our database.

-For any questions about this database please contact the authors by sending email to eelwjin@scut.edu.cn and eedzpeng@mail.scut.edu.
+For any questions about this database please contact the authors by sending email to eelwjin@scut.edu.cn and eedzpeng@mail.scut.edu.cn.